compops/pmmh-correlated2015/README.md

 >>> (iactC, iactU)
 (array([ 46.558]), array([ 48.762]))
 ```
 where we see that the IACT decreases from 48.762 to 46.558 when introducing correlation in the random variables.
-This corresponds to a modest increase in efficency by using correlated random numbers.
-We interprete these values as 49 iterations are required for the uncorrelated algorithm to provide an independent sample compared with 47 for the correlated algorithm.
+This corresponds to a modest increase in efficiency by using correlated random numbers.
+We interpret these values as 49 iterations are required for the uncorrelated algorithm to provide an independent sample compared with 47 for the correlated algorithm.

 The change is larger when we estimate both parameters in the model.
 Here, we calibrate the model by